Dynamical Spin-Orbit-Based Spin Transistor: Floquet Hamiltonian with time-dependent Rashba SOI

 where $ | \phi_{\eta}(\vec{r},t) \rangle$ is called a Floquet mode.
 Floquet modes are eigenfunctions of the Floquet Hamiltonian ${H}_{F}(\vec{r},t) $ with eigenvalues (quasi-energies) $E_{\eta}$:

 with periodic eigenfunctions

-Here $|n \rangle $ are basis vectors of the eigenfunctions of the Floquet Hamiltonian and referto the Floquet states.
+Here $|n \rangle $ are basis vectors of the eigenfunctions of the Floquet Hamiltonian and refer to the Floquet states.
 In Fourier space, the time-dependent Hamiltonian can now be expressed as a static matrix Hamiltonian

-Hence the original time-periodic system has been coverted into a multi-channel stationary system expanded in the Floquet states.
+Hence the original time-periodic system has been converted into a multi-channel stationary system expanded in the Floquet states.
 Using the Hamiltonian \eqref{Flo_Ham1}, we can numerically compute the Floquet states for each Floquet channel to obtain the elements of the Floquet scattering matrix.

 In the case of the Rashba SOI $\alpha(t) = k_{so} \sin(\Omega t)$ we have $H_{1} = i k_{so} (\sigma_{y}\partial_{x} -\sigma_{x} \partial_{y})$.